We've designed the digital tests so all students can take them, including those who need accommodations.

 Work with your SSD coordinator to configure settings in the testing platform and enable assistive technology before test day.
 Learn how at TIDE and AT Settings.

-If you're testing students with accommodations that require paper testing materials, you may need to order them.
-Order PSAT 8/9 materials on the test ordering website.
+If you're giving the PSAT 8/9 to students with accommodations that require paper testing materials, you'll need to order them on the test ordering website.
+For other tests, follow the instructions provided in your school's training materials or by your department of education.

 Only Students with Similar Accommodations May Test Together